ubiquity/rpc-handler/README.md

 ## Latency Testing & Selection

 The `LatencyTester` performs the following checks concurrently for each whitelisted RPC:
-1.  **Permit2 Bytecode:** Sends `eth_getCode` to the Permit2 address (`0x000000000022D473030F116dDEE9F6B43aC78BA3`) and verifies the returned bytecode prefix.
-Failure results in `status: 'wrong_bytecode'`.
+1.  **Permit2 Bytecode:** Sends `eth_getCode` to the Permit2 address (`0x000000000022D473030F116dDEE9F6B43aC78BA3`) and verifies the returned bytecode matches the first 13995 bytes.
+The prefix check ensures the Permit2 contract is correctly deployed, but allows for potential minor deployment differences across chains.
+The byte comparison is exact, and any mismatch results in `status: 'wrong_bytecode'`.
 2.  **Sync Status:** Sends `eth_syncing` and verifies the result is `false`.
 Failure results in `status: 'syncing'`.
 3.  **Connectivity/Timeout:** Checks for network errors, HTTP errors, RPC errors, or timeouts during the above calls.

-The `RpcSelector` then uses these results:
+The `RpcSelector` uses these test results to select an endpoint based on operation needs:
--   It prioritizes the RPC with the lowest latency that has `status: 'ok'` (passed both checks).
--   If no RPC has `status: 'ok'`, it falls back to selecting the RPC with the lowest latency that has `status: 'syncing'` (passed bytecode check, failed sync check).
--   If no RPC meets either of these criteria, no endpoint is selected.
+-   Priority 1: RPCs with `status: 'ok'` (fully synced, correct bytecode) - sorted by latency
+-   Priority 2: RPCs with `status: 'wrong_bytecode'` (synced but incorrect Permit2 bytecode) - sorted by latency
+    - These RPCs are fully functional for most operations
+    - Only excluded when Permit2-specific functionality is needed
+-   Priority 3: RPCs with `status: 'syncing'` (not fully synced) - sorted by latency
+    - May have correct bytecode but need time to sync
+    - Useful as last resort for basic calls
+-   Excluded: RPCs with network errors, timeouts, or authentication failures

+This prioritization ensures:
+-   Basic operations (like `eth_call` for token symbol) work reliably by using any responsive RPC
+-   Permit2-related operations only use RPCs with exact bytecode match
+-   Performance is optimized by selecting the fastest RPC within each priority level
+-   Maximum availability through intelligent fallback between priority levels

+Note: RPCs may temporarily report incorrect bytecode during chain upgrades or reorgs.
+The handler's caching and priority system handles such transient states gracefully.